 “I, Steve Toburen , (right hand raised here) do solemnly promise to not let this QuickTIP become yet another rant on WHY you should stop ‘settling’ for less than the Very Best People as employees!”

 Instead, you can CLICK HERE to enjoy yet again my three-week-long-ravings on HOW to actively recruit the ‘Very Best People’ to join your team.
 OK, just ONE MORE TIME let me remind you that…

-Right now (due to the high levels of ‘pandemic unemployment’) is a GREAT time to recruit and hire fantastic employees!
+It is ALWAYS a GREAT time to recruit and hire fantastic employees!

 Hopefully serendipity has already struck!
 You are A) busy, busy, busy and B) people are begging to work for you!
 CONGRATULATIONS!
 And yet, now more than ever…

 You need to ‘hire right’!

 The disruption caused by COVID-19 (and the time to reflect created by a lengthy lock down) has left many cleaning and restoration contractors resolved to ‘reset’ their business AND their life!
 This is GREAT!
 And yet…

 An essential part of your ‘life reset’ should be ‘keeping (or hiring) the Very Best People and dumping the rest’!
 Notice I didn’t say “hire the best tech” or “hire the best bookkeeper”.
 Nope!
 Simply hire reliable, focused, quality, ‘drama free’ individuals and your business (and life) will be fun again!